sylvinite/pipeline-provision/roles/tarzan/README.md

 ## List all registered downstream APIs

-To see all the downstream APIs that have been previously registered with the web proxy run the command ` curl -s -k http://localhost:8001/apis | python -m json.tool` on irma1.
+To see all the downstream APIs that have been previously registered with the web proxy run the command ` curl -s http://localhost:8001/apis | python -m json.tool` on irma1.

 ## Configuring self signed SSL cert